 - This results in a neat-looking package without any crooked areas.

 If you're dealing with something complicated to wrap, a basic gift bag may be the best answer.

 - Choose a bag that is slightly larger than your gift in every dimension.
 That way, your present won't rattle around in the bag or strain the sides.

 - Wrap your gift in a few sheets of tissue paper and slide it into the bag.

 - Then add more tissue paper to the top of the gift and fluff.

 Use an Oversized Bag for Big Gifts

-Wrapping paper isn't always the best material for awkwardly-shaped gifts because of its stiff texture.
+Wrapping paper isn't always the best material for awkwardly shaped gifts because of its stiff texture.
 You can also use festive holiday fabric, which you can find at most craft stores.
-Just use pinking shears to trim the raw edges of the fabric, place the gift in the center, and tie it up with a ribbon.

 Instead of using wrapping paper, you can also present your gift in a unique container.
 This might be an antique basket, beautiful hat box, spectacular textile, or anything else that is lovely and special.
 In this case, the wrapping becomes part of the gift itself.

 Another great way to make your gift even lovelier is to decorate it with gift toppers.
 These may be crafty gift embellishments you make yourself, or they may be floral picks, Christmas ornaments, or small toys and other little gifts.
 Tying one of these special toppers onto your gift will add an eye-catching appeal.